 Requesting Your Reinstatement or Payoff Quote

-To find out what it costs to reinstate or pay off your loan, you must request a quote from the lender’s attorney or trustee’s office (depending on if the foreclosure is judicial or nonjudicial).
+To find out what it costs to reinstate or pay off your loan, call your loan servicer.
+The servicer might direct you to the foreclosing party's attorney or the trustee’s office, depending on whether the foreclosure is judicial or nonjudicial, to obtain the quote.
 Be sure to send your request in writing and save proof of the request.
 If the firm fails to provide the quote, this can be very important in fighting the foreclosure should the sale take place.

 If the person requesting a reinstatement or payoff quote is not a borrower, he or she will need to provide written authorization from the borrower before the lender will provide the reinstatement or payoff quote.
 Payoff and reinstatement figures are not public information, and are only available to a party with a recognized legal interest in the property.